ash-kick/event-pop-app/README.md

 # EventPop App

-Welcome to the EventPop App!
+Welcome to the EventPop App 💗!
 This app is intended to help find fun things for you to do in your area tailored to your preferences!
-Sharing features allow you to include your friends and/or family in your plans!
+Sharing features allow you to include your friends and/or family in your plans for maximum group enjoyment!

 ### App Features:

--    Finds and notifies users events based on their preferences.
+-    🔎 Finds and notifies users events based on their preferences.
--    Allows users to set event and location preferences.
+-    ✅ Allows users to set event and location preferences.
--    Allows users to share events with other users.
+-    👯 Allows users to share events with other users.

 # Springboard Capstone Project Requirements & Details